 The parents also disagreed about the child’s education.
 Mother enrolled the child in three different preschools before ultimately deciding to homeschool the child.
 Conversely, Father wished for the child to attend a public school and retained an expert witness to support his position.

 When the case finally made it to trial, the trial court entered a 58-page minute entry detailing its findings.
 Summarily, it found that both parties behaved unreasonably during the litigation, though it awarded final say decision-making authority to Father with respect to the child’s medical decisions.
 Other legal decisions were to be made jointly.
 Because the parties could not agree on school choice, the trial court ruled in favor of public school enrollment.
+The family court also ordered Mother to pay a portion of Father’s attorney’s fees.

 On appeal, the Court of Appeals affirmed the trial court’s decision-making and parenting time awards.
 It analyzed “final say” as legally akin to sole decision-making, rather than joint decision-making.